Shi Yuqi: 2012–2015: Youth Olympics gold and Asian Junior Champion

 In 2012, Shi participated in his first Asian Junior Championships and came in second in the mixed team event after China lost 0–3 to Japan in the final.
-In the boy's singles event, he lost to C. Rohit Yadav of India in the round of 32 after a three-game battle that lasted for 65 mins.
+In the boys' singles event, he lost to C. Rohit Yadav of India in the round of 32 after a three-game battle that lasted for 65 mins.
 In the 2013 edition of the Asian Junior Badminton Championships, Shi, as a member of the Chinese team, came in first in the mixed team event, beating South Korea 3–1 in the final.
 He competed at the Asian Youth Games, winning the bronze medals in the boys' singles and mixed doubles, partnered with Chen Yufei.
 Later that year, Shi made his senior international debut at the Korea Grand Prix Gold where he would lose in the first round to South Korea's Hong Ji-hoon in two straight games after advancing from the qualifiers.

 In 2014, Shi had the first breakthrough of his fledgling career.
 He won the mixed team and boys' singles titles at the Asian Junior Badminton Championships.
 He first helped China defend its mixed team title by sweeping South Korea 3–0 in the final.
 In the boys' singles event that followed, he advanced to the final, defeating Kanta Tsuneyama of Japan in three games to win the title.
 Shi then followed up with another mixed team success at the World Junior Championships, where China defeated Indonesia 3–0 in the final.
 He also won a silver medal in the boys' singles event after losing to his compatriot Lin Guipu in the final.
 In August, at the Youth Olympic Games, he won the boys' singles gold after avenging his defeat to Lin Guipu at the World Junior Championships final by defeating him this time.

 Shi, however, did not have a good year in 2015; his best showing was at the China Open, where he reached the quarter-finals of the tournament, losing to Son Wan-ho of South Korea in three games.